Exchange debuts Army-Navy game truck with special message for veterans

 “The truck’s message—‘Where Heroes Win’—speaks to the heart of the Exchange mission,” said Exchange Director/CEO Tom Shull.
 “Service members past, present and future are our nation’s heroes.
 They win for our country.
 They win with their Exchange.”

-The Army-Navy Game truck is on the road now, headed to the Exchange’s Dan Daniel Distribution Center in Newport News, Virginia.
-From there, it will deliver merchandise to Exchange stores in the Eastern Region before heading to Philadelphia for the big game.
+The Army-Navy Game truck is on the road now, and it will deliver merchandise to Exchange stores in the Eastern Region before heading to Philadelphia for the big game.

 Veterans can learn more about determining their eligibility to shop the Exchange online by visiting ShopMyExchange.com/vets.